tcarrio/blogish/content/2015-11-06-python-sms-scripting.md

 ## Foreword from the future :magic-hands:

 This post is a simple summary of how you can accomplish SMS text messaging via web APIs.
 Services exist today like Twilio that are massively popular, but a decade ago these were not _as_ stable or accessible.
 This post is based on source code from my [**py2sms** repository][py2sms], which showcased how you could do this.
+This was forked from another project that was based on another SMS API service.

 ## The goal